appliedblockchain/ab-website/_posts/2015-12-14-blockchain-predictions-for-2016.md

 ---
-layout: post
+layout: "post"
-title: 14 Blockchain Predictions for 2016
+title: "14 Blockchain Predictions for 2016"
-image: blockchain-predictions-for-2016
+lead: "Wishing you a happy, healthy and successful 2016!
+Here are my 14 blockchain predictions for the coming year."
-category: blog
+image: "blockchain-predictions-for-2016.jpg"
-headline: Wishing you a happy, healthy and successful 2016!
-Here are my 14 blockchain predictions for the coming year.
+category: "Blog"
 ---

 # The hype won’t last